Creative & Design

 What will I study?

-Level 2 : UAL Diploma in Fashion and Textiles (1 year course)
+• Level 2 UAL Diploma in Fashion and Textiles (1 year)

-Level 3: UAL Extended Diploma In Creative Practice, Art, Design & Communication (2 year course)
+• Level 3 UAL Extended Diploma in Creative Practice, Art, Design and Communication (2 years)

-You will also learn how to present your completed course work in appropriate formats and develop a digital and creative portfolio and be supported for future progression to University, Employment or an apprenticeship after your course ends.
+You will also learn how to present your work in professional formats and develop both digital and creative portfolios to support your progression to university, employment or an apprenticeship after your course.

-Fashion: Over the two year will be become proficient within garment design, pattern drafting and cutting, garment construction, technical construction and fashion photography all to a professional standard.
+• Fashion: Over two years you will become proficient in garment design, pattern drafting and cutting, garment construction, technical construction and fashion photography, all to a professional standard.

-Textiles: Explorative and experimental range of textile techniques, from knitting and weaving, embellishing to machine embroidery to surface print all of which are used to within your fashion designs.
+• Textiles: Explore a wide range of experimental techniques, from knitting and weaving to embellishing, machine embroidery and surface printing, applying these skills to your fashion designs.

-Digital Fashion: Mood board, fashion flats, digital fashion illustration, pattern design, Fashion GIFS plus many more digital techniques to help design and promote your fashion and textiles designs.
+• Digital Fashion: Learn to create mood boards, fashion flats, digital fashion illustrations, pattern designs and fashion GIFs, along with other techniques to design and promote your fashion and textiles work.

 How will I be assessed?

-You will be continuously assessed to establish what you have learnt from each module and assignment.
+You’ll be continuously assessed throughout the course to measure what you’ve learned from each module and assignment.

-To ensure you are ready for a demanding and successful career in fashion and textiles industry, many of your assessments are in line with the industry standards and protocols.
-This means you may be asked to pitch your ideas, present planning documents that meet professional standards for your intended productions, create productions for specific target audiences, or work with an employer to create a solution and outcome for a project.
+To prepare you for a successful career in the fashion and textiles industry, many assessments reflect real industry standards.
+You may be asked to pitch ideas, present professional planning documents, create products for specific target audiences, or collaborate with an employer on a live brief to deliver a final outcome.

 What will this lead to?